2023 March - April ( 4 weeks )

 User research, wireframing, prototyping, user testing, interface design, illustration

 The Converge Center for Innovative Research on GenderHealth Equity, is a university-based research center.
-We were challenged to develop a simple mobile tool to help people with cystic fibrosis (CF) make informed and values-concordant decisions related to breastfeeding
+We were challenged to develop a simple mobile tool to help people with cystic fibrosis (CF) make informed and values-concordant decisions related to breastfeeding.
+Collaborating closely with the researchers, we designed a tool that received positive feedback for its clarity and usefulness.

 Start with Simple questionnaire that employs reassuring, empathetic, and soothing language to create a non-judgmental tone, give users flexibility and control over their experience and allows them to quickly and easily access the app.